 - Case badge

-Having a closer look at the CPU power delivery circuit, we can see an Intersil 95856 controller driving a combination of Vishay SIRA18 and SIRA12 MOSFETs.
-It might appear as if the motherboard has a 7-phase CPU rail but remember that modern CPUs require more than one voltage.
-Specifically, the 1151 CPU requires four different input voltages (Core, I/O, Graphics and System).
-This motherboard has only a 2-phase Core rail and a 2-phase Graphics rail, which do get the job done but are not exactly ideal for overclocking.
+The CPU power delivery circuit on the GA-Z170X-Designare primarily consists of a Intersil 95856 primary controller driving a combination of Vishay SIRA18 and SIRA12 MOSFETs, but there are several secondary 5AZ (Intersil 6625A) drivers supporting it.
+The combination of controllers is driving a 3-phase rail for the Graphics and a 4-phase rail (8-phase virtual) for the Core.
+Considering the low power requirements of 1151 CPUs, these are capable of providing more power than such a processor could ever require.
 A two-phase circuit using Vishay SIRA12 MOSFETs powers the RAM modules.
-Near the I/O panel we can see the Intel's DSL6540 (formerly known as Alpine Ridge) Thunderbolt 3 controller, the Intel I219V network controller, the TPS65982 USB Type-C power delivery controller and the NXP PTN3360DBS HDMI/DVI level shifter.
-The Realtek ALC892 is beneath a small metallic heatsink/shield that reads "high definition audio".
-An iTE IT8628E provides onboard monitoring and thermal controls.
-Numerous Asmedia ASM1480 multiplexer chips can be found thorough the board for managing the PCIe lanes.
+Near the I/O panel we can see the Intel's DSL6540 (formerly known as Alpine Ridge) Thunderbolt 3 controller, two Intel network controllers (I219V + I211AT), the TPS65982 USB Type-C power delivery controller and the NXP PTN3360DBS HDMI/DVI level shifter.
+The Realtek ALC1150 can be seen once the metallic shielding has been removed, in between a few audio-specific capacitors.
+An ITE IT8628E provides onboard monitoring is supported by an IT8792E, supposedly offering better overclocking and thermal controls.
+Numerous Asmedia ASM1480 multiplexer chips can be found thorough the board for the PCIe lanes.